GeoscienceAustralia/sira/_sources/ch02_concept_design.txt

    :align: center
    :width: 98%

-   Figure 2.1  Schematic representation of a coal-fired power station
+   Schematic representation of a coal-fired power station

 The 'edges', or inter-nodal connections, represent a link or a process for maintaining 'flow' of goods or services within the system, and thus their